 The sky is cloudy, but you never know.

-The Roost has the ideal location – walking distance from the beach and downtown.
+The Roost has the ideal location – within walking distance from the beach and downtown.

 We walk out onto the soft sand, making it just in time for sunset.
 Wow, this sand is soft – the beach may be manmade but the sand isn’t.